The Bankrate promise

 On the plus side, new cabinets are an easy way to give your kitchen an instant facelift and improve your home’s value.
 And, as home renovations go, they’re fairly quick and easy to do.
 But cheap they are not, and since costs can balloon out of control, knowing what to look for and how to buy is an integral part of installing cabinetry.

-According to HomeAdvisor’s latest stats, the price of new cabinets for an average kitchen can run anywhere from $2,000 to $26,000 — most projects range between $4,000 to $13,000 – depending largely on the type of cabinetry (custom, semi-custom or ready-made) and the material it’s made of.
-Of course the size of the job matters, too: Contractors often quote prices per linear foot, and this rate can range from $100 to $1,200.
+According to HomeAdvisor’s latest stats, the price of new cabinets for an average kitchen can run anywhere from $2,000 to $24,000 — most projects range between $4,000 to $13,000 – depending largely on the type of cabinetry (custom, semi-custom or ready-made) and the material it’s made of.
+Of course the size of the job matters, too: While cabinets themselves are priced by unit, contractors often quote prices per linear foot, and this rate can range from $100 to $1,200.

 Average cabinet installation cost